streetmix/streetmix/docs/technical/tests.rst

 Integration and end-to-end testing
 ++++++++++++++++++++++++++++++++++

-We are using `Selenium <https://www.seleniumhq.org/>`_ and `Protractor <https://www.protractortest.org/#/>`_ in TravisCI to run a single "smoke test", which ensures that the application successfully builds and runs on a headless Chrome browser.

-We have begun to trial and adopt `Cypress.io <https://www.cypress.io/>`_, a modern framework for end-to-end testing, to make writing and running our integration and end-to-end tests easier.
-It is intended to replace Selenium fully.
+We are adopting `Cypress.io <https://www.cypress.io/>`_, a modern framework for end-to-end testing, to make writing and running our integration and end-to-end tests easier.

 Device testing
 ++++++++++++++